 The platform prompts you to setup the first step.
 First you can select the Component you want to use by using search bar or Component list.
 We want to use Simple Trigger, so we will start typing “simple” to the search bar (1), and find it faster.
 Then select it (2) and click “Choose Simple trigger” (3):

 The next step is data sample retrieval.
 You can read about data samples here.
 Click “Retrieve sample from Simple trigger” (1), “Add sample manually” (2) or just Skip the Sample (3).
 After that you will be automatically redirected to the last step.

 In the next tab you may change a name (1), add a description if you want (2), and click “Finish step” (3) to finalize the initial trigger:

 As our initial trigger is ready, let’s proceed with the second step, which is an action triggered by the first step.
 To start configuring the action, click “Add a new action”:

 Again, we’re prompted to setup the step, similar to the first one.
-You can give it a specific name (1).
-We’re going to use Email Component for our third step, so let’s start typing into the search bar (2).
-Select the component (3) and click “Choose Email” (4):
+We’re going to use Email Component for our third step, so let’s start typing into the search bar (1).
+Select the component (2) and click “Choose Email” (3):

 Email Component sends an email when triggered, so you should just fill in the details as you would for an email.
 After you’ve entered all the data, click to “Sample”: